FIWARE/test.Functional/API.test/data.Domibus/3.2/README.md

 > `sudo service domibus restart`

-Before to upload the PMode configuration via web interface, you must change the IPs (parties tag) in the `domibus-gw-sample-pmode-red.xml` with your public IPs of blue_gw and red_gw (in the example, 217.172.12.163 for blue_gw and 217.172.12.164 for red_gw).
+Before to upload the PMode configuration via web interface, you must change the IPs (parties tag) in the `domibus-gw-sample-pmode-red.xml` with your public IPs of blue_gw and red_gw instances (in the example, 217.172.12.163 for blue_gw and 217.172.12.164 for red_gw).
 To upload the PMode configuration, go via web site at this link `http://[public_ip_red_gw]:8080/domibus/home` and make the login with `admin/123456` credentials.
-From the Configuration upload menu use the `browser button` (PMode xml file to upload) to choose the `domibus-gw-sample-pmode-red.xml` file.
+From the `Configuration upload` menu use the browser button (`PMode xml file to upload`) to choose the `domibus-gw-sample-pmode-red.xml` file.

 ### 3. JMeter ###